Andrettin/Wyrmsun/readme.txt

 - The Gnomish Recruit and the Goblin Impaler now have 50 HP each (previously they had 45), so that they are better balanced against the Dwarven Axefighter.
 - Dwarven Scout added as a NPC unit.
 - Dwarven Ballista added as a NPC unit.
-- Gnomish Worker added as a NPC unit.
+- Gnomish Scavenger added as a NPC unit.
 - Added new unit graphics for the Dwarven Steelclad.
 - Gnomish Recruit graphics have been updated.
+- The unit's "level" now no longer shows in its infopanel, since it was the same for all units and didn't serve any purpose.

 ############################################################
 # Credits